Rob-Ferguson/notebooklm-mcp/README.md

 **What happens after `init`:**

 - ✅ Creates `notebooklm-config.json` with your settings
-- ✅ Creates `chrome_profile_notebooklm/` folder for persistent authentication
+- ✅ Creates Chrome profile folder for persistent authentication
 - ✅ Opens browser for one-time Google login (if needed)
 - ✅ Saves session for future headless operation